 - ½ cup jaggery grated

-- 3 to 4 tbsps Water to melt jaggery (skip if using sugar)
+- 3 to 4 tablespoons Water to melt jaggery

-- 3 to 4 green cardamoms powdered / elaichi powdered
+- 3 to 4 green cardamoms powdered or ¼ teaspoon cardamom powder

 To Powder – thickens the payasam

-- 2 tbsp aval or poha or 1 to 1 ½ tsp rice flour
+- 2 tablespoons aval /poha or 1 to 1 ½ tsp rice flour

 - 8 cashews or 3 to 4 tbsp coconut

-- Skip this section if using sugar.
-Add jaggery to a small pot along with 3 to 4 tbsp water.
+- Add jaggery to a small pot along with 3 to 4 tbsp water.
 Melt the jaggery on a low flame.

 - When the jaggery melts and begins to bubble up then set this aside to cool completely.
 The syrup must turn sticky and don’t need a string consistency.